CollabOD: Collaborative Multi-Backbone with Cross-scale Vision for UAV Small Object Detection: RELATED WORK

 \subsection{Localization and Efficient Detection Design}

 Feature representation and interaction mechanisms must ultimately translate into stable localization and efficient inference.
 To improve regression quality, modern detectors adopt decoupled classification and regression branches~\cite{zhuang2023task} and integrate IoU-based losses such as GIoU~\cite{rezatofighi2019generalized}, EIoU~\cite{zhang2022focal}, and DIoU~\cite{zheng2020distance} to enhance bounding box stability.
 Given the sensitivity of small objects to fine-grained structural cues, several approaches further refine regression design or strengthen boundary-aware representations.
-Structural reparameterization and lightweight backbones are further employed to balance efficiency and representational capacity, enabling deployment in computationally constrained environments.
+Researchers also use structural re-parameterization and lightweight backbones to balance efficiency and representational capacity for computationally constrained deployment.

 Taken together, a collaborative mechanism across representation, interaction, and prediction becomes increasingly important for robust deployment.